danielagarcia319/heatwave-health-effects/README.md

 ### Data Preprocessing

 All data pre-processing code is stored in the `code/data-preprocessing` folder.
+Due to confidentiality restrictions on the Medicare Denominator and Hospitalizations data, we cannot provide the data files in this repository.
+In addition, our heat index data is not publicly available.
+As a result, we replaced the paths to these files with `"path_name"` in the relevant R scripts.

-The steps of data pre-processing are:
+The steps of the data pre-processing performed in this project are:

 * Aggregate Denominator Data
     * `code/data-preprocessing/01_aggregate_denom_data.R`